ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 - Responsive Design: Users will be able to view the application well on different devices.

 ### Technologies
-- JavaScript
+- Angular
-- Java
+- Spring Boot
 - MySQL
-- Angular
-- REST API
-- Spring Boot(?)

 ### What I'll Have to Learn
 I'll have to learn how to use the Google Authentication provider for the login.
 I have never created a REST API, or connected Angular to back-end development, so I will have to learn how to do all of this.